 There are two techniques that protect against forced browsing: using proper access control and enforcing an application URL space allowlist.

 Using proper access control and authorization policies means giving users access commensurate with their privileges, and no more.
 A web application firewall (WAF) offers access control enforcement by implementing authorization policies along with protection against session-based attacks at the URL level.

-Creating an allow list, also called a whitelist, involves granting explicit access to safe, whitelisted URLs.
+Creating an allowlist, involves granting explicit access to safe, allowed URLs.
 These URLs that are considered a necessary part of the functional application, essentially, and any request outside this URL space will be denied by default.

-It is time-consuming and tedious to create and maintain such a whitelist manually.
-A WAF can automatically create and enforce your whitelist, analyzing trusted traffic to learn the valid URL space.
+It is time-consuming and tedious to create and maintain such an allowlist manually.
+A WAF can automatically create and enforce your allowlist, analyzing trusted traffic to learn the valid URL space.
 It can also enforce a block list of directories and files that are often left vulnerable.